 Performance-wise, clipless pedals will greatly increase downhill and level ground speed.
 You will lose less energy and power while pedaling, but you will also have more confidence and control at higher speeds.

 If you are fairly new and didn’t master controlling a mountain bike properly, clipless pedals won’t do you any good.
 They let you cheat on skills and therefore never allow you to properly develop your “game”.

 Everyone who considers themselves in this category of riders should start with a good pair of flat pedals that fits them perfectly.
 Flats will allow you to learn proper form and control because you can’t use cleats to pull the bike with your legs.

-Not only it affects your skills, but it makes every mistake you do less dangerous for you or your bike.
+Not only do they affect your skills, but they make every mistake you make less dangerous for you or your bike.
 Clipless pedals can sometimes be hard to unclip from, especially for someone who doesn’t have a lot of experience using them.

-Only, and I mean only when you’ve mastered all the necessary skills, you can switch to clipless pedals to increase performance.
+Only, and I mean only when you’ve mastered all the necessary skills, should you switch to clipless pedals to increase performance.

 Easy to Use: Clipless Pedals

 Don’t rush to the trails straight away.
 Clipless pedals can be tricky for a new user.
 I would recommend practicing a bit on the paved ground.
 Working on quick clipping and unclipping might be a good start.

 I used to be a bit too brave until I banged my head so hard that my helmet broke.
 I didn’t practice unclipping, and once I made a mistake, my bike wouldn’t let go of me.

 On flat pedals, you might have to invest some time in getting the grip and control over your bike but you will be glad in the end.